PhilipYip1988/python-tutorials/jupyter_install_ubuntu/readme.md

 Notice that a code block that has been added by Spyder to preferentially recognise the binary `spyder` as the standalone installer.

-Below this is the `conda` initialisation which means a search for a binary will preferentially be searched in the activated `conda-forge` environment and then fallback to `(base)` and then fallback to the system binaries.
+Below this is the `conda` initialisation which means a search for a binary will preferentially be searched in the activated (conda) Python environment and then fallback to the `base` (conda) Python environment and then fallback to the system binaries.

-* `conda` for example is only installed in `(base)` so a search for `conda` will search the currently selected environment `jupyter-env`, not find the binary `conda` and therefore use `conda` in the `base` environment.
+* `conda` for example is only installed in the base (conda) Python environment.
+A search for `conda` will search the currently selected (conda) Python environment `jupyter-env` and not find the binary `conda`.
+Therefore it will fallback and look for `conda` in the base (conda) Python environment.

 * The `.bashrc` preferences the standalone `spyder` and this version of spyder will be preferenced over a spyder binary installed in an activated conda environment.